Assistant Professor of History

 Feb 15, 2023

-Under the general direction of the Department Chair, the Hood College Department of History invites applications for a tenure-track assistant professorship or advanced assistant professorship in African American history to begin January 2023.
+Under the general direction of the Department Chair, the Hood College Department of History invites applications for a tenure-track assistant professorship early modern world history to begin January 2023.
 Candidates with prior teaching experience at the college/university level may be considered for an abbreviated tenure and promotion timeline.
-The successful candidate will teach survey courses and a broad range of upper-level courses in African American cultural, social, and intellectual history.
+The successful candidate will teach survey courses and a broad range of upper-level courses in cultural, social, and intellectual history.
+The department seeks a scholar-teacher of world history with specialization open in African, Afro-Latinx, or Global South history, including Latin America, the Atlantic world, or the Indian Ocean basin.
+The successful candidate will support the global aspects of the undergraduate history major.
+Candidates with public history experience or training are especially encouraged.

-• Serve the college through committee work, the development of new student learning opportunities, and the enrichment of campus-community partnerships.
+• Serve the college through committee work, the development of mew student learning opportunities, and the enrichment of campus-community partnerships

 Qualifications